 Emotional wellbeing: We use tools to help identify difficulties, such as the Strengths and Difficulties questionnaire, the Boxall Profile and thrive.
 Access to CISS (County Inclusion Support Services), Speech and Language support and the school nursing team are provided as well as programmes delivered in school to support pupil's needs.
-The school has three trained SENDCos who can provide emotional well-being support as well as learning interventions
+The school has three trained SENDCos, one of whom is a trained Mental First Aider and two LSAs trained in the delivery of the 10-week Emotions programme.
+These members of staff can provide additional emotional well-being support as well as learning interventions.